acetvertacova/react-hooks/README.md

 <img src="/public/search-in-work.png">

-### `MenuItemList`
+### `Menu`

-The `MenuItemList` component displays a list of menu items with a search feature.
+The `Menu` component displays a list of menu items with a search feature.
 It filters the list of menu items based on the search query provided by the user.

 ```jsx